alexgo-io/alexlab-doc/product-features/farming/key-concepts.md

 ### Rewards to claim

 The rewards available for you to harvest.
 If you don't harvest, these rewards will accumulate over time.
 However, to maximize your returns, we recommend harvesting your rewards after every cycle ends.
-This way, you'll have them available to generate more rewards.
+This way, you can stake them or buy more LP tokens to generate compound interest.

 ### LP to claim

-The tokens that have completed their staking period.These tokens are no longer in a farming state.
+The tokens that have completed their staking period.
+These tokens are no longer in a farming state.
 To make them generate farming rewards again, you will have to withdraw and restake them.

 ### Cycles